phoboxhq/home2/_pages/about.md

 ---
 permalink: /about/
-title: "About"
-excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
+excerpt: "Phobox is a small tool to extend your local picture storage with a bunch of connectivity features."
 modified: 2019-06-04T21:13:00-04:00
 ---